LuisEnMarroquin/json-as-xlsx/CONTRIBUTING.md

 ## Requirements

-This are the software versions that I personally use
+These are the software versions I personally use

 ```shell
 $ node --version